 Southampton Doctoral Training Centre

-Providing better care by allowing people with dementia to take certain risks
+Our researchers in Southampton and explore how to provide better care by allowing people with dementia to take certain risks.

 Lead investigator: Dr Ruth Bartlett